Looking for the best Spoleto Italy attractions? Here is a short guide to visit the town and its surroundings in one day or more!

 This building preserves Spoleto textile heritage consisting of historical flags, tapestries, wall tapestries, but also precious sacred ornaments, ancient clothes and ornaments used by the priors of this ancient city.

 As I had anticipated, the best things to see in Spoleto are not few but, if you like to discover with me some places made famous by Italian television, keep reading the article!

-Don Matteo’s film locations in Spoleto
+Don Matteo’s film locations

 A famous television show filmed in Umbria is Don Matteo, starring the legendary actor Terrence Hill.